Unpopular Sri Lankan PM elected president; risks new turmoil

-COLOMBO, Sri Lanka (AP) — Sri Lanka's unpopular prime minister was elected president Wednesday, in a secret parliamentary ballot that risked reigniting turmoil among a public outraged by the South Asian nation's economic collapse.
+COLOMBO, Sri Lanka (AP) — Sri Lankan lawmakers elected the unpopular prime minister as their new president Wednesday, a choice that risked reigniting turmoil in the South Asian nation reeling from economic collapse.

+The crisis has already forced one Sri Lankan leader out, and a few hundred protesters quickly gathered after the vote to express their outrage that Ranil Wickremesinghe — a six-time prime minister whom they see as part of the problematic political establishment — would stay in power.

-Sri Lankans have taken to the street for months to demand their president and his prime minister step down as the country spiraled into economic chaos that left its 22 million people struggling with shortages of essentials, including medicine, fuel and food.
-After they stormed the presidential palace and several other government buildings last week, President Gotabaya Rajapaksa fled and then resigned.
+Sri Lankans have taken to the street for months to demand their top leaders step down as the country spiraled into economic chaos that left its 22 million people struggling with shortages of essentials, including medicine, fuel and food.
+After demonstrators stormed the presidential palace and several other government buildings last week, President Gotabaya Rajapaksa fled and then resigned.

-Much of the protesters' ire is focused on Rajapaksa and his family’s political dynasty, which ruled Sri Lanka for most of the past two decades, but many also blame Ranil Wickremesinghe, a six-time prime minister, for protecting him and see him as a part of the same problematic rule.
-Wickremesinghe was also Rajapaksa’s finance minister and became acting president after Rajapaksa fled the country.

 People are also reading…

-During demonstrations last week, crowds set Wickremesinghe's personal residence on fire and occupied his office.
+Much of the protesters' ire is focused on Rajapaksa and his family’s political dynasty, which ruled Sri Lanka for most of the past two decades.
+But many also blame Wickremesinghe for protecting Rajapaksa, and during demonstrations last week, crowds set his personal residence on fire and occupied his office.

-Wednesday's vote means Wickremesinghe will finish the presidential term ending in 2024 and now has the discretion to appoint a new prime minister.
+Wednesday's vote means Wickremesinghe — who was also Rajapaksa’s finance minister and became acting president after the leader fled — will finish the presidential term ending in 2024.
+He can now also appoint a new prime minister.

-“I need not tell you the status our country is in.
-Now that the election is over we have to end this division," Wickremesinghe, 73, told fellow lawmakers after his victory was announced.
+“I need not tell you what state our country is in," Wickremesinghe, 73, told fellow lawmakers after his victory was announced.
+"People are not expecting the old politics from us, they expect us to work together.”

+He pleaded for the country to move on: “Now that the election is over, we have to end this division.”

-But it's not clear that would happen.
-Protesters quickly gathered outside the president’s residence, chanting, “Ranil, go home.”
+But protesters flocked to the presidential residence instead, chanting, “Ranil, go home.”

 Wickremesinghe has wide experience in diplomatic and international affairs — he noted Wednesday that he had spent 45 years of his life in Parliament — and has led the talks on a bailout package for the bankrupt country with the International Monetary Fund.